hpcleuven/cryoSPARC-VSC/README.md

 This guide provides pointers to install cryoSPARC.
 It is based on the instructions provided at https://guide.cryosparc.com/setup-configuration-and-management/how-to-download-install-and-configure/downloading-and-installing-cryosparc customised for the VSC cluster (specifically the KU Leuven Tier-2 HPC).
+Instructions to build specifically on Hortense can be found in the `build4hortense` branch.
 The proposed solution is based on a user installing cryoSPARC master in his personal directory and running the services on a login node.

 ## Prerequisites